 We are fortunate that money isn’t tight these days.
 However, despite this I think that it is good to have an overhaul from time to time.
 Having a month where I really had to think about saving money, and cutting back, sees us in good stead for the months ahead.
-Anyway, here are =my £100 grocery challenge results!
+Anyway, here are my £100 grocery challenge results!

 My end total was £102.87 for this £100 grocery challenge.
 However, as I saved 3% on my Sainsburys gift vouchers, I actually ended on £99.87 total spend!
 Find out how I was doing midway through my grocery challenge!

 I wouldn’t say that we really deprived ourselves of anything during our £100 grocery challenge.
 What we did do was meal plan more, use up random bits in the freezer and cook from scratch more.
 We had alcohol, but not a lot.

 Kitchen gadgets I used:

-My final thoughts on the £100 grocery challenge
+My final thoughts on the £100 grocery challenge:

 Also, it got me back into cooking from scratch.
 We wasted next to no food during the month we followed the £100 grocery challenge.
 The month after we only spent £160 too, as we hadn’t run all of our supplies down thanks to careful planning.

-Long term I wouldn’t want to go back to living on £100 a month like we did a few years ago.
+Long term I wouldn’t want to go back to living on £100 a month like we did a in the early 2010s.
 However, now and then it is great to get your creativity back in the kitchen and make you look for genuine bargains.